ianbloom/lm-reports-to-html-widget/README.md

 Included in this repo is an example key file (key.txt).
 Replace the dummy values in this file with values corresponding to your API credentials.

+## Setup

+This script requires three reports.
+One 'Device Metric Trends' report for CPU, one for memory, and a 'Device Inventory' report with as many device properties included as you like.
+Make note of the IDs of these reports.

 ## Usage

 For information about the required variables, run the following: